The Ultimate Guide to Troubleshooting Kiln Problems

 - Check the switches.
 Check the switches to confirm if they are defective.

 - Check contactors or relays.
-Relays or contactors that have been used for a long time may cause poor transfer of power to the elements.
+Relays or contactors that have been used for a long time may cause poor power transfer to the elements.
 Check contacts for wear.
 If contacts are pitted or worn, replace them.

 - Check if all elements are firing.
 Look inside the kiln while the elements are on to find out if all of them are firing.
-In most cases, all the elements should be glowing a similar color, red.
+In most cases, all the elements should glow a similar color: red.

-It would help to exercise caution when opening the kiln since most kilns; the power does not go off when the lid is opened.
-So, be keen not to insert your hands inside the kiln when it is on since you can be electrocuted.
+It would help to exercise caution when opening the kiln, since most kilns do not shut off power when the lid is opened.
+So, be careful not to insert your hands into the kiln while it is on, as you could be electrocuted.

 - Check your voltage.
 Using a voltmeter, check the voltage in your kiln.
-Your kiln will fire relatively slower when supplied with low voltage.
+Your kiln will fire relatively slowly when supplied with low voltage.
 For example, a kiln built for 240 volts will have 25% less power when run on 208 volts.
-Confirm the voltage when the kiln is firing and not firing.
-Also, check the voltage where the kiln is connected and at your panel.
+Confirm the voltage when the kiln is firing and when it is not.
+Also, check the voltage at the kiln and at your panel.

-Additionally, ensure no other heavy electrical appliances such as a clothes dryer or washing machine are on when running your kiln.
-This problem may result in a voltage drop which may end up slowing down your kiln.
+Additionally, ensure no other heavy electrical appliances, such as a clothes dryer or washing machine, are on when running your kiln.
+This problem may result in a voltage drop that slows your kiln.

-A quick note, in case you are not conversant with electricity, have an electrician do it on your behalf.
+A quick note: if you are not conversant with electricity, have an electrician do it on your behalf.

 Electrical Noise in the Control